 The land informs our bodies, and our bodies inform the land.
 We strive to emulate the fungi, whose mycelia create vast underground networks, which interconnect beings across their ecosystems to facilitate communication and exchange.
 Through creating art that emerges from our encounters with fungal life, we strive to be active participants in our ecosystem, learning, listening, and responding to it.

 This project arose as an intersection between the work of Isabelle Kirouac, an interdisciplinary choreographer and movement educator, and the work of Willoughby Arevalo, a mycologist, visual artist and kitchen wizard.
-Together, they have been exploring the relationships between art and fungal life for the last six years.
+Together, they have been exploring the relationships between art and fungal life for the last seven years.